 Your Work Experience

-Some applicants might not have much full-time work experience on their resumes, but they have considerable leadership roles outside of work, perhaps in an extracurricular activity.
+Some applicants might not have much full-time work experience on their resume, but they have considerable leadership roles outside of work, perhaps in an extracurricular activity.
 Or maybe someone has started a business and can’t move forward without the formal training an MBA offers.
 An entrepreneur who already has started a business, especially a successful one, would have valuable insight to share in the classroom.
 Regardless of your reasoning, it’s very important to clearly answer that “Why now?” question in your application essay(s) so the admissions committee understands your motivation and the logic behind your timing.

 Your Future Goals